Find the perfect shower enclosure to suit your bathroom

-Regardless of whether you opt for a shower enclosure or a walk-in shower, you need to cover the walls to protect them from water.
-The most common approach for this is to tile the walls.
 We offer a large variety of tiles so you create the look you want.
 For help choosing your tiles, check out our tiles buying guide.
 And for a guide to tiling a wall, our how to guide will walk you through the process.

 To fully waterproof the walls, we offer tile backer boards that are suitable for putting behind tiles on the walls or floor, to keep your bathroom in good condition.

 A sleek alternative to wall tiles is panelling.
 Fit a complete panel to the wall for an easy-to-clean and easy-to-apply option.
 Our shower panels are available in a large range of colours and finishes, to fit any style bathroom.
 Choose a vibrant colour panel to brighten the room, a marble look for elegance, or even a star dust pattern for extra sparkle.
 You can choose to use panelling all around your bathroom, in the same or a mix of colours and patterns, or just around the shower enclosure.